mitschabaude/minimal-state/README.md

 // "The count is 1"

 // the methods are merged into your object, so you can still
-// read and write like properties like always
+// read and write properties like always

 console.log(state.count);
 // "1"